-Docterre is a soil life consulting and laboratory service based in Quebec, whose purpose is to assist in the regeneration of soil ecosystem services and functions across Canada and abroad.
-Docterre is an active contributor to the growing field of soil ecology and is a veteran of the soil food web community.
+Docterre offers soil ecology consulting and laboratory services, supporting the regeneration of soil ecosystems across Canada and abroad.
+Docterre is an active contributor to the growing field of soil ecology and is a veteran of the Soil Food Web community.
+Since 2014, we have been serving Canadians as their trusted reference for the application of soil ecology across sectors and geographies.

-We specialize in soil life microscopy, the production of the highest quality ecologically complete compost and inoculum, compost extracts and teas, the mechanical and living systems that accompany these technologies, as well as implementing personalized soil regeneration strategies.
+We specialize in soil life microscopy, the production of the highest quality ecologically-complete compost and inoculum, and the mechanical and living systems that accompany these technologies.
+Our work continually educates and influences farmers, agronomists, agroecologists, other educators, in both English and French.

 Docterre's approach is based a holistic view of understanding the relationships between all elements in soil environments and the microbial mechanisms which manage the ecosystem services and functions of healthy soils ecosystems.
 Soil ecology is about interactions and balance between soil biota, soil physical and chemical properties, water, oxygen, and the plants, animals, and humans within a soil environment.
 We believe that the influence soil biology has on chemical and physical properties of the soil, on plant health and on overall ecosystem resilience and stability has been overlooked for too long.
 We combine soil food web science with other ecological principles to achieve our goals.
 We use this information to design the most personalized soil regeneration process, adapting this process as easily as possible to our customers' workflow.

-We have been fortunate to work with folks across many sectors, across Alberta, Saskatchewan, Ontario, Québec, Nova Scotia, and abroad.
+We have been fortunate to work with clients and colleagues across many sectors, throughout Alberta, Saskatchewan, Ontario, Québec, Nova Scotia, and abroad.

 We have assisted cities and municipalities in transitioning their sport field and park management systems away from synthetic dependence and into closed looped regenerative practices.